Ever wished you could take a picture of an entire room? This is the best camera lens for home interior pictures. And it doesn’t distort images, too.

 Just a girl and her lens.

-PPS Here’s my three favorite tips to take amazing photos and my simple tip for sharper photos.
-I also just posted a fun article over on Homes.com about choosing a lamp for your space.
-You can see it here.
+PPS Here are my three favorite tips to take amazing photos and my simple tip for sharper photos.